RMerl/asuswrt-merlin/README-merlin.txt

 Web interface:
    - Improved client list, with DHCP hostnames
    - Optionally save traffic stats to disk (USB or JFFS partition)
    - Enhanced traffic monitoring: added monthly, as well as per IP monitoring
    - Name field on the DHCP reservation list and Wireless ACL list
    - System info summary page
-   - Wireless client IP, hostname, rate and rssi on the Wireless Log page
+   - Wireless clientIP, hostname, rate and rssi on the Wireless Log page
    - Wifi icon reports the state of both radios
    - Display the Ethernet port states
    - The various MAC/IP selection pulldowns will also display hostnames